rancher/docs/content/rke/v0.1.x/en/config-options/example-yamls/_index.md

         # Set the level of log output to debug-level
         v: 4
     kube-controller:
+      # CIDR pool used to assign IP addresses to pods in the cluster
       cluster_cidr: 10.42.0.0/16
+      # IP range for any services created on Kubernetes
       # This must match the service_cluster_ip_range in kube-api
       service_cluster_ip_range: 10.43.0.0/16
-    scheduler:
     kubelet:
+      # Base domain for the cluster
       cluster_domain: cluster.local
+      # IP address for the DNS service endpoint
       cluster_dns_server: 10.43.0.10
+      # Fail if swap is on
+      fail_swap_on: false
       # Optionally define additional volume binds to a service
       extra_binds:
         - "/usr/libexec/kubernetes/kubelet-plugins:/usr/libexec/kubernetes/kubelet-plugins"

-network:
-    plugin: flannel
-    options:

-# At the moment, the only authentication strategy supported is x509.
+# Currently, only authentication strategy supported is x509.
 # You can optionally create additional SANs (hostnames or IPs) to add to
 #  the API server PKI certificate.
-This is useful if you want to use a load balancer
-#  for the control plane servers, for example.
+# This is useful if you want to use a load balancer for the control plane servers.
 authentication:
     strategy: x509
     sans:
       - "10.18.160.10"
       - "my-loadbalancer-1234567890.us-west-2.elb.amazonaws.com"

+# Kubernetes Authorization mode
+# Use `mode: rbac` to enable RBAC
+# Use `mode: none` to disable authorization
+authorization:
+    mode: rbac

+# If you want to set a Kubernetes cloud provider, you specify the name and configuration
+cloud_provider:
+    name: aws

+# Add-ons are deployed using kubernetes jobs.
+RKE will give up on trying to get the job status after this timeout in seconds..
+addon_job_timeout: 30

+# There are several network plug-ins that work, but we default to flannel
+network:
+    plugin: flannel

+# Currently only nginx ingress provider is supported.
+# To disable ingress controller, set `provider: none`

+ingress:
+    provider: nginx

-# All addon manifests MUST specify a namespace
+# All add-on manifests MUST specify a namespace
 addons: |-
     ---
     apiVersion: v1